-5.3.4 On-call duty
+5.3.5 On-call duty

-- (a) Where an employee is required to sleep overnight on an employer's premises an allowance of \$7.49 shall be paid in respect of each such instance in addition to any other payments.
-No such instance of sleepover on an employer's premises shall exceed 8 hours, or 10 where there is mutual agreement.
-Where an employee commences ordinary work immediately following a period of sleepover, then the period of time between the commencement of the sleepover and the commencement of ordinary work may be extended to 8.5 hours for the provision of a half-hour meal break.
-All board and lodgings shall be provided free of charge from the employer in respect of each such sleepover. - (b) Where an employee is required to sleep overnight on an employer's premises for a period in excess of 8 hours, or 10 where there is mutual agreement, any such time in excess of these hours shall be regarded as time worked and shall be paid for at the appropriate rates in accordance with clause 6.2. - (c) An employee on-call shall be provided with at least 4 hours work or payment therefore, for each instance where the employee is required to remain on-call.
+- (a) Where an employee is required to sleep overnight on the employer's premises for a period not exceeding 8 hours, an allowance of \$7.49 shall be paid in respect of each such instance in addition to any other payments.
+All board and lodgings shall be provided free of charge to an employee in respect of each such instance. - (b) An employee on-call shall be provided with at least 4 hours work or payment therefore, for each instance where the employee is required to remain on-call.
 Such work shall be performed immediately before or immediately after the on-call period.
-Any payment prescribed by clause 4.3 shall be in addition to the minimum payment prescribed by clause 5.3.4. - (d) In the event of an employee on-call as provided herein, being required to perform work during the on-call period, the employee shall be paid for the time worked at the prescribed overtime rate with a minimum payment as for one hour worked.
-Where such work exceeds one hour, payment shall be made at the prescribed overtime rate for the duration of the work. - (e) All time worked by an employee whilst on-call shall be deemed to be overtime for the purposes of clause 6.2.5 - 5.3.5 All time worked by all employees, not being overtime within the meaning of clause 6.2 (Overtime) of the Award, between midnight Friday and midnight Sunday shall be paid for at the rate of time and a-half.
+Any payment prescribed by clause 4.3.1 shall be in addition to the minimum payment prescribed by clause 5.3.5. - (c) In the event of an employee on-call as provided in clause 5.3.5, being required to perform work during the on-call period, the employee shall be paid for the time worked at the prescribed overtime rate with a minimum payment as for one hour worked.
+Where such work exceeds one hour, payment shall be made at the prescribed overtime rate for the duration of the work. - (d) All time worked by an employee whilst on-call shall be deemed to be overtime for the purposes of clause 6.2.5.